The National Golf Club of Canada

-The National Golf Club of Canada is a golf club in Woodbridge, Ontario.
+The National Golf Club of Canada is a golf club in Vaughan, Ontario.
 It has frequently been called the best golf course in Canada, and has been called one of the best golf courses in the world.
 The club has also been criticized for its men-only membership policy.

 Course

 The club was founded by Harvey Kalef, Gil Blechman and Irv Hennick.
 The golf course was designed by George Fazio and Tom Fazio.
 Construction began on May 15, 1973 and the course officially opened in 1975.
 The club's first professional was Ken Venturi, a retired professional golfer and later a commentator for CBS Sports.
 The course is notoriously difficult, and has been called the toughest in Canada.
 It is also highly acclaimed - the course has been called the best in Canada by a number of reviewers.
 It also has received acclaim from international publications, where it was ranked among the world's best.